 Performing a Hydroboost swap in your Fox Mustang has become a much more common modification over the years.
-Follow along and we will walk you through all of the basics for this subject!
+Follow along, and we will walk you through all of the basics of this subject!

 Performing a Hydroboost swap in your Fox Mustang has become a much more common modification over the years.
-These swaps provide you with a space-saving option that offers an exceptional pedal feel without having to sacrifice your driveability by swapping to a manual brake setup.
+These swaps provide a space-saving option that offers an exceptional pedal feel without sacrificing your driveability by swapping to a manual brake setup.

 The first area we need to cover will be planning your build.
 A lot of these parts associated with this swap will be year-range specific.
 We recommend doing as much research as possible before jumping in feet first.
 Not all of these vital parts will work together or are readily available, for that matter.
 There will be two separate year range breakdowns you can source parts from, used or new.
 There is the 1996-1998 GT/Cobra or the 1999-2004 GT/Cobra year ranges.

-Within these years, the two most significant components have to match.
+Within these years, the two most significant components must match.
 These will be the Master Cylinder and the Hydroboost unit.
 You will not be able to use mix-matched parts here.
-You will need to verify that you have these matching for proper fitment and operation.
+It would be best to verify that you have these matching for proper fitment and operation.

-The Hydroboost brake booster and master cylinders found throughout the 1996-2004 year ranges can be a tad difficult to identify.
+The Hydroboost brake booster and master cylinders found throughout the 1996-2004 year ranges can be difficult to identify.
 But there will be a few quick determining factors to tell what you have.

 The first will be the accumulator found on the body of the booster.
 These accumulators will store a charge to provide you with power assistance for braking if pressure is lost due to a leak in the system.
 There will be two different sizes used here.
-Start by measuring from the base of the booster to the end of the accumulator canister.
+Start by measuring from the booster's base to the accumulator canister's end.
 1996-1998 will measure out at 3 1/8,” and 1999-2004 will be 3 7/8” long.

 The second way to check over your Hydroboost unit is to measure the pedal pushrod.
 The 1996-1998 models will measure out at 3 ½,” and 1999-2004 will be 3 7/8” long.There will also be slight sizing differences in the pressure fittings on the Ford Hydroboost units.
 Depending on the model you choose, you will want to verify this before plumbing your setup.